Browser does not support script.

 There is no welding involved; this topic has been removed from the syllabus.

-Assuming that you already have your Letter of Initial Assessment, you should be looking towards gaining your qualifying sea time before sitting your three Y4 modules, which are:
+Assuming that you already have your Letter of Initial Assessment, you should be looking towards gaining your qualifying sea time before attending your certification courses.

 Before you are permitted to sit a yacht engineering examination you must have attended an MCA recognised training course and gained a course completion certificate.